After countless miles of pounding the pavement, our running fanatics found the best running shoes of 2022.

 If you want to geek out on the stats of a shoe, that’s fine.
 But I would steer clear of making decisions solely based on them.
 Pay attention but don’t obsess.

 Sure, there is a pretty big difference between a 12mm drop and zero drop, so much so that I don’t suggest making such a drastic change.
 But between a 4mm and 6mm drop, it’s marginal.
-To put it in perspective, it’s the difference of the thickness of a nickel.
+To put it in perspective, it’s the difference in the thickness of a nickel.

 This is usually the measurement of the bottom of the shoe to the bottom of the inside of the shoe.
 It gives a measurement of how much material there is between your foot and the ground.